Search waiting | Matsusada Precision

 One of the methods of nanofiber production is electrospinning.
 Electrospinning can be used to spin various materials, such as polymers, into nanofibers.
 Electrospinning can produce ultra-fine fibers with diameters of 50 to 500 nm and is characterized by its easy operation.

-In field spinning, a polymer solution or molten polymer is placed in a syringe, and the polymer solution is injected while applying a high voltage.
-When the voltage exceeds a threshold value, the repulsive force of the electric charge overcomes the surface tension of the polymer droplets, and a jet of charged material is generated.
+In electrospinning, a polymer solution or molten polymer is placed in a syringe, and the polymer solution is injected while applying a high voltage.
+When the applied voltage exceeds a certain threshold, the electrostatic repulsive forces within the polymer solution overcome its surface tension at the tip of the syringe.
+This results in the ejection of a continuous jet of charged material.
 By accumulating these jets, ultra-fine polymer fibers are formed.

 Charged jets are generated.

 DC high-voltage power supplies with positive polarity output of about 10 kV to 30 kV can generally be used.
-Depending on the polymer solution you want to static electricity, the thickness of the fiber, and the speed to fly the fiber to the target electrode, the higher voltage, such as up to 50 kV or more, DC high voltage with negative polarity, and a high-voltage amplifier can also be required.
+Depending on parameters such as the polymer solution used, the desired fiber thickness, and the deposition rate, different power supply configurations may be necessary.
+These can include higher voltages (50 kV or more), power supplies with negative polarity, or even high-voltage amplifiers.

-Matsusada Precision also has a strong sales performance for electrospinning.
+Matsusada Precision has extensive experience in providing high-voltage power supplies for electrospinning applications.
 Please contact our sales office for details.

 Related words: